dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 Current and past Dafny binary releases can be found at [https://github.com/dafny-lang/dafny/releases](https://github.com/dafny-lang/dafny/releases) for each supported platform.
 Each release is a .zip file with a name combining the release name and the platform.
-Current platforms are Windows 11, Ubuntu 20ff, and MacOS 10.14ff.
+Current platforms are Windows 11, Ubuntu 20 and later, and MacOS 10.14 and later.

 The dafny tool is distributed as a standalone executable.
 A compatible version of the required Z3 solver is included in the release.